moonstreet/moonstreet/content/post/arch-notes.md

 fdisk w # write
 ```

-NB. if you need a swap partition just create an extra partition and prepare it as follows:
+Optional: if you need a swap partition just create an extra partition and prepare it as follows:

 ```shell
 mkswap /dev/nvme0n1p3